Volunteer Commitment Overview

 What should I do if I’m going to be late for my scheduled shift?

-1. Directly inform the current Onsite Volunteer team members about the delay, so they can make plans as needed.
+1. Directly inform the current Onsite Volunteer team members about the delay.

 • It is a good idea to have the phone numbers of a few other members of Planet Homeschool on hand in case of an emergency.